Active Listed Holdings

 An equity investment that is initially classified as a financial investment can, over time, develop into an active listed holding.
 By following companies as a minor owner, we have better opportunities to evaluate business models as well as corporate managements.

 A major portion of the financial investments consist of liquid holdings that can be sold on short notice.
 This is important in order to retain the flexibility to be able to support on short notice existing active holdings, to invest in new holdings, and to participate in underwriting consortia for new issues and other refinancing situations.
+A previously active holding can also be reclassified as a financial investment.
+An example of this is the holding in Duroc, where Traction is the second largest owner with approximately 8 percent of the shares and votes, see below.

 Traction has a long history as an underwriter of public issues.
 This has occurred in a number of different situations, such as In connection with widening ownership through private placements, initial public offerings, financing acquisitions and expansion, refinancing maturing debt, saving the company from insolvency, or simply strengthening the balance sheet in general.